caceres-lab/GeONTIpe/README.md

 ## Inputs
 ### Inputs for Running the Complete Pipeline
 If you need to execute the entire pipeline (from downloading to genotyping), the required inputs are:
-  - Allcoords.txt: Specifies the inversions to be tested.
+  - coords.txt: Specifies the inversions to be tested.
 Each column must be tab-separated and include: Inv_ID, chromosome, BP1_start, BP1_end, BP2_start, BP2_end (chromosome should be 1, 2, ..., X, Y).
   - ListaTodos.txt: Contains all individuals with their respective URLs for downloading the necessary data in FASTQ or FASTA format.
 Must be tab-separated with the format: Individual, URL (if there are multiple URLs per individual, each URL should be associated with the same individual).
   - gender: Provides the sex of each sample, separated by a tab: Sample, sex (Women/Men).
   - conversion.txt: Converts chromosome names, e.g., chr1, chr2, ... (modifiable based on the reference genome used and its chromosome names).